 UpdraftPlus has both a free version and a premium version, so you can decide what you need for your blog, but this plugin is absolutely essential!

-17. Wordfence Security (Security)
+16. Wordfence Security (Security)

 Steering the conversation back to spammers… The bigger your blog becomes, the bigger the target on your back for spammers, hackers, you name it.

 If someone gains access to your blog, they can steal your information, delete it, and wreak havoc on your hard-earned success.

 Wordfence Security is a security plugin that includes a firewall and malware scanner to protect your WordPress blog from external threats.

 It will block malicious attempts to log in to your site and even show you where the IP addresses are coming from and what credentials people are using to try to log in.